Book a Tour →

 What is the absolute best month to visit Brisbane?

 If we had to choose one month: September.
-The weather is perfect (24°C average, minimal rain), wildflowers are blooming in the hinterland, whale season is active on Stradbroke Island, jacarandas are just beginning to appear, and school holiday prices haven't yet inflated accommodation and attractions.
-It combines ideal touring conditions with seasonal natural events that are genuinely extraordinary.
-April and May are close runners-up, particularly for value.
+The weather is perfect (24°C average, minimal rain, low humidity), wildflowers are blooming in the hinterland, whale season is active on Minjerribah, jacarandas are just beginning to appear, school holiday prices have dropped, and Brisbane Festival transforms the city for 22 days.
+April and May are close runners-up, particularly for value and the 2026 special events (Comedy Festival, Paniyiri 50th, Sting at QPAC).

 Is Brisbane too hot in summer to visit?

 Not unbearable, but significantly hotter and more humid than most international visitors expect.
 December to February averages 29–30°C with high humidity, and afternoons frequently produce dramatic thunderstorms.
-If heat affects you significantly, consider visiting in autumn or winter instead.
+If heat affects you significantly, visit in autumn or winter instead.
 If you love hot beach weather and can handle humidity, summer on the Gold Coast is genuinely excellent.
-The key is to do outdoor activities (national parks, day trips) in the morning and rest in air conditioning during the hottest afternoon hours.
+The key: do outdoor activities in the morning and rest in air conditioning during peak afternoon heat (1–4pm).

 Does it get cold in Brisbane in winter?

-Relative to most of Australia: yes, cold mornings are a surprise for visitors.
-June and July mornings regularly reach 8–10°C — which is genuinely cold for a subtropical city.
+Relative to most of Australia: yes, cold mornings are a real surprise for visitors.
+June and July mornings regularly reach 8–10°C — genuinely cold for a subtropical city.
 Pack a warm layer for evenings and early starts.
-By mid-morning (10am onwards), temperatures climb to 18–21°C and become thoroughly pleasant.
-Afternoons in winter are often described by visitors as "perfect" — warm enough for t-shirts, clear skies, and spectacularly low humidity.
+By mid-morning (10am onwards), temperatures climb to 18–21°C and become perfectly pleasant.
+Brisbane winter afternoons are often described by visitors as “perfect” — warm enough for t-shirts, clear skies, spectacularly low humidity.

 When is whale watching season near Brisbane?

 Humpback whale migration season runs from June through October along the Queensland coast.
-The peak months for sightings are July, August, and September, when mother-and-calf pairs are commonly seen travelling at relatively close proximity to the coast.
-Our North Stradbroke Island tour offers the best whale watching access from Brisbane — the island's eastern beaches face directly onto the migration route.
-Book well in advance for July and August dates as these are our most popular departure days of the year.
+Peak months for sightings are July, August and September, when mother-and-calf pairs are commonly seen travelling close to the coast.
+Minjerribah (North Stradbroke Island) offers the best whale watching access from Brisbane — the island's eastern headlands face directly onto the migration route.
+Yura Tours (Quandamooka cultural experiences) also runs during this period.
+Book our Minjerribah tour well in advance for July and August dates.

 Is Brisbane good to visit at Christmas?

-For the festive atmosphere, yes — Brisbane's Christmas events at South Bank, the city light displays, and the general energy of an outdoor subtropical Christmas are genuinely special.
+For the festive atmosphere: yes — Brisbane's outdoor Christmas events at South Bank, the city light displays, and the general energy of an outdoor subtropical Christmas are genuinely special.
 However, December brings high humidity, school holiday crowds, and peak accommodation pricing.
-If you're visiting specifically for Christmas, book your accommodation and tours months in advance.
-If flexibility allows, the week between Christmas and New Year has a wonderful relaxed energy as the city slows down.
+If you're visiting specifically for Christmas, book accommodation and tours months in advance.
+The week between Christmas and New Year has a wonderful relaxed energy as the city slows down.

 Ready to Plan Your Brisbane Visit?